 Step 4: Apply Topcoat or Sealer

-Once you finish and your transfer is all done you can apply your topcoat or sealer.
+After you finish applying your transfer to your furniture, you can then apply your topcoat or sealer.
 I recommend Dixie Belle Gator Hide or Clear Coat in Satin or Flat.
-These are my favorite topcoats and both work great with the Prima decor transfers! https://dixiebellepaint.com/shop-dbp/waxes-glazes-and-finishes/.
+These are my favorite topcoats and both work great with the Prima décor transfers!
 However, if you have other topcoats that are your favorites, they should work fine.

 Step 5: Marvel at Your Gorgeous Transfer and Add Any Additional Touches